 No, not me.
 I’m closer to thirty than twenty.
 Rather, my identity on the internet, “NuAngel” is 13 today, officially.
-I know I used the name for a few weeks, or maybe even months, but on February 8th, 1999, I officially registered the email address NuAngel@hotmail.com.
+I know I used the name other places, like on ICQ (for a few weeks, or maybe even months), but on February 8th, 1999, I officially registered the email address NuAngel@hotmail.com.

 I recall using the name on services like ICQ, where you could change your name at will; but the first place where it was registered?
 As far as I can recall, it was Hotmail.
 I don’t have any good record, now, but I believe I first registered NuAngel.net somewhere around October of 2000, then let it expire in 2004 or 2005?
 I can’t go back and check my email for receipts because the email account I had originally registered with has long-since been deleted.